dm248/dm248.github.io/posts/20210528_double_XOR.md

 #### Adaptive key refinement via $$n$$-grams

-The imperfectly reconstructed $$K^{(1)}$$, followed by the single-XOR solver for $$K^{(2)}$$, typically gives final reconstructed ptxt consisting of spaces and letters, and practically always printables, but it is all gibberish.
+The imperfectly reconstructed $$K^{(1)}$$, followed by the single-XOR solver for $$K^{(2)}$$, typically gives final reconstructed ptxt consisting of mostly spaces and letters, and practically always printables, but it is all gibberish.
 Except for character set and character frequencies,